 Each and every batch of Extra Virgin Cod Liver Oil is tested, and the results are published here http://evclo.com/testing/ .

 Rosita oils have also been analyzed by universities and government-linked research scientists, some of whom are involved in monitoring the quality of fish oils.
 Rosita oils are also currently been used in scientific research at leading European universities.

-Extra Virgin Cod Liver Oil like all raw foods from animals will never be completely free of contaminants.
+Extra Virgin Cod Liver Oil, like all raw foods from animals, will never be completely free of contaminants.
 Prop 65 in California calls for levels of contaminants in fish liver oils that are so low only a highly processed oil can pass the requirements.
-Rosita refuses to use any processes that will compromise the integrity of the oil’s nutrients.
-As a result EVCLO will pass the stringent European contaminant restrictions and US FDA restrictions but will indicate on the bottle label that it is not Prop 65 compliant.
+Rosita refuses to use any processes that will compromise the integrity of the oil’s nutrients, such as high heat molecular distillation (which strips cod liver oil of all of nearly its naturally occurring vitamins A and D).
+As a result, EVCLO will pass the stringent European contaminant restrictions and U.S. FDA restrictions but is not Prop 65 compliant.